MBrosik/Midsummer-2023-CTF-Writeup/tasks/6/README.md

 <img src="./task_6_g.png" width="700"/>

 We must also find way to avoid security.
-We can find it in `www\apps\settings\lib\Controller\AuthSettingsController.php`
+We can find it in `www\apps\settings\lib\Controller\AuthSettingsController.php`.

 We can deduce that loginName must have space on the end.